 My boyfriend picked me up from work and went with me to the hearing.
 I clenched his hand in the car and tried to keep my mind off of what was about to happen.
 As we pulled into the parking lot I frantically looked in each car as it was pulling in, praying it wasn’t him.
 We went inside and as I looked through the closed doors to the courtroom corridor, I caught a glimpse of him.
 I immediately moved out of view.
 My heart started to race.
 I decided I would wait for my Embrace advocate, Kendra to arrive.
 Luckily, she had been watching for me and came out through the doors.
 She said, “he’s here and he has a lawyer.”
 I felt a knot in my stomach, but Kendra was calm and collected and exuded support.
 She went to check to see if a room was available so we didn’t have to sit in the hall with him.
 One was and as we walked down the hall I didn’t even look at him.

 While in the room, Kendra mentally and emotionally prepared me for what was about to happen.
 It wasn’t going to be an easy process.
-Not only did he show up, he brought a lawyer.
+Not only did he show up, but he also brought a lawyer.
 I was going to have to testify, answer all of his lawyer’s questions, listen to him testify and then listen to his lawyer argue why my request should be denied.
 I wasn’t sure how I was going to handle everything, but I knew I had to stand up for myself.

 We made our way into the courtroom and during a short break, Kendra and I went up to the table.
 We rose for the judge and he called the hearing to order.
 The judge immediately asked me if I wanted to testify.
 I said I did.
 I was sworn in and took the stand.
 My heart was racing.
 My body was shaking.
 Initially, I had a hard time getting my words out.
 I kept my testimony short.
-I explained to the judge that during our marriage, Travis had strangled me three different times and that he kicked me, punched me and threw me against a table.
+I explained to the judge that during our marriage, Travis had strangled me three different times and that he kicked me, punched me, and threw me against a table.
 I told him that during one incident my phone was taken from me so I couldn’t call the police.
 He asked me if I wanted to add anything else and I said I did not.

-Travis’ lawyer then had the opportunity to cross examine me.
+Travis’ lawyer then had the opportunity to cross-examine me.
 The questions went on for what seemed like forever.
 To me, this was the easiest part.
 I knew I just had to tell the truth and let the rest speak for itself.
 He asked questions about how long it had been since I had seen or heard from Travis.
 He asked when was the last time he had been physical with me.
 I knew he was trying to make the argument that since Travis hadn’t done anything to me recently, he was unlikely to do anything to me in the future.
 He then presented to the court, various blog posts I had made as evidence against me.
 One post, titled “Therapy and Freedom” was presented.
-His lawyer asked me if in the post, I described wanting Travis to get hurt by a group of several people.
+His lawyer asked me if, in the post, I described wanting Travis to get hurt by a group of several people.
 He had taken the post out of context.
 I explained to him that I was participating in Imagery Rehearsal Therapy, during which my therapist and I recreated a fictional ending to my dream (which consisted of Travis being hurt and powerless like I was) as a way to stop my nightmares of him hurting me.
 If you read the full post, I then go on to say how successful this treatment was in stopping my nightmares.
 Never once did I state that I wanted this to happen to him in real life.

 Travis’ lawyer also presented my post called “Forgive Yourself For What You Needed to do to Survive.”
 Both Travis (later during his testimony) and his lawyer during his questioning of me and in his closing argument, stated this post was proof of my temper and violence.
 I stuck to my honest answers and again made it through.

 The last post his lawyer presented was the post in which I revealed Travis’ first and last name.
-His lawyer made the argument that since I stated in a previous post that I wanted someone to bring Travis harm (which as was previously discussed, was untrue) and then revealed his name, that I was putting him and his family in danger.
+His lawyer made the argument that since I stated in a previous post that I wanted someone to bring Travis harm (which as was previously discussed, was untrue) and then revealed his name, I was putting him and his family in danger.

 Needless to say, things were not looking to be going in my favor.
 I just held onto my truth and prayed the judge would see past the lies.